sgarciav/sergiogarciavergara.com/_posts/2021-01-16-block-diagrams-in-latex.markdown

 ------------------

 This post assumes that you are already familiar with [LaTeX](https://www.latex-project.org/).
-This means that you have a working knowledge of writing tex documents and compiling them into PDFs.
+You know how to wite `tex` documents and how to compile them into PDFs.

 If you don't have a working environment for compiling tex documents, you can use [Overleaf](https://www.overleaf.com/) in your browser to practice.

-The intention of this post is to provide a high-level introduction of the **`TikZ package`** and explain the basics to get you started with simple drawings.
+The intention of this post is to provide a high-level introduction of the **TikZ package** and explain the basics to get you started with simple drawings.
 It is not meant to be a comprehensive guide for its full use.
 For more details on how to use the TikZ package, you can refer to the [Reference](#tikz-references) section.
 As you go through this tutorial, keep in